chris-moreton/rival-chess-haskell/README.md

 However, by the time you read this, you probably won't be reading this, because it will have been updated to play a better game.

+Next steps:

+- Iterative deepening, most importantly so that timed moves can be used.
+- Alpha-beta pruning in the negamax algorithm, so that searches greater than depth 3 can realistically be used.
+- An evaluation function, so that it doesn't play h2h4 as its opening move.
+- Extensions, quiescence, etc...

+This isn't my first rodeo, so it should only take a couple of weeks.

 Example of UCI usage:

     position startpos